isomerpages/moe-evergreenpri/_communication/School Administration/2024 P1 Registration.md

 The dates for the different phases of registration can be found [here](www.moe.gov.sg/primary/p1-registration/registration-phases-key-dates).

-The list of primary schools and vacancies available will be updated on the MOE P1 Registration website at www.moe.gov.sg/primary/p1-registration by mid-June 2023.
+The list of primary schools and vacancies available will be updated on the MOE P1 Registration [website](www.moe.gov.sg/primary/p1-registration) by mid-June 2023.